 See the Cradlepoint antenna accessories page for more information about antennas.
 Also see the Antenna Ordering and Installation Guide, available as a PDF in the Resources section of antenna and router product pages.

 Business-Grade Modem Specifications

-COR IBR1100/IBR1150 models include an integrated 4G LTE modem - specific model names include a specific modem (e.g., the COR IBR1100LPE-VZ includes a Verizon LTE modem).
+COR IBR350 models include an integrated 4G LTE or HSPA+ or LTE/HSPA+/EVDO modem - specific model names include a specific modem (e.g., the COR IBR350L-VZ includes a Verizon LTE modem).